Fidelity-based distance bounds for $N$-qubit approximate quantum error correction: Fidelities, sub- and superfidelities

 that is, one calculates the square root of the infidelity between the code $\mathcal{I}_{L}(\bullet)$ and the logical identity $\text{id}_{L}(\bullet)$ acting implicitly on a quantum state.
 If the code recovers precisely the logical identity, it means that the error correction is exact and thus the approximation error in Eq.~\eqref{eq:00000000005} is zero.
 On the other hand, if the code has orthogonal support concerning the logical identity, the fidelity is zero and the approximation error is maximum.

-We point out that, although fidelity stand as a useful distinguishability measure within the subject of quantum error correction, it exhibits drawbacks that hinders its applicability scope.
-The definition of fidelity in Eq.~\eqref{eq:00000000004} requires the prior knowledge of spectral properties of input and output $N$-qubit states described by density matrices whose dimension scales exponentially with the system size.
+We point out that, although fidelity stands as a useful distinguishability measure within the subject of quantum error correction, it exhibits drawbacks that hinder its applicability scope.
+The definition of fidelity in Eq.~\eqref{eq:00000000004} requires prior knowledge of the spectral properties of the input and output $N$-qubit states described by density matrices whose dimension scales exponentially with the system size.
 As a result, evaluating fidelity for higher dimensional systems is a challenging task, which means that the standard approach of defining the error approximation is of limited use when considering many qubits.